hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3620

 Then when We decreed Solomon’s death, nothing showed them that he was dead except a creature of the earth eating away his staff.
-When he fell down, the jinn realized that if they had truly had knowledge of the unseen, they would not have remained in the debasing servitude.
+When he fell down, the jinn realized that if they had truly known the unseen, they would not have remained in the debasing servitude.

 # 3621